agude/agude.github.io/_books/salamandastron.md

 largely independent, with most characters appearing only in this volume.
 The combat is grittier and the stakes feel higher.
-After the final battle, the hares and heroes look around at the carnage and realize with horror what carnage they've caused, something brand new in a series that treats battles as something that causes deaths but is otherwise relatively clean.
+After the final battle, the hares and heroes look around at the carnage and realize with horror what they've done, something brand new in a series that treats battles as something that causes deaths but is otherwise relatively clean.

 The kids once again loved it, and are looking forward to {{ martin }}.